 (June 13, 2018 / JNS) In an era in which support for Israel within the Democratic Party is waning—a reversal of previous decades of steadfast commitment—strong Democratic Israel allies are as important as ever to a Jewish state that desperately seeks to retain bipartisan support.

-In New Jersey, three-term Sen. Robert Menendez—the Democratic Party’s ranking member on the Senate Foreign Relations Committee—has been a reliable friend to Israel.
+In New Jersey, two-term Sen. Robert Menendez—the Democratic Party’s ranking member on the Senate Foreign Relations Committee—has been a reliable friend to Israel.

 “I take immense pride in having spent my entire career leading the charge for the United States and Israel to share an alliance that is unbreakable and ironclad,” Menendez told JNS.
 “As the leading Democrat for foreign policy in Congress, I will always stand up for three fundamental truths.
 One: The security of the United States is strong when our bond with Israel is strong.
 Two: The Jewish people have a right to live in peace, security and prosperity in the indisputable homeland of their ancestors.
 And three: Israel has a right to defend herself, and the United States will always ensure she has the capabilities necessary to protect her people and her borders.”